yingshaoxo/SongRecorder/README.md

 Only support Python2 and Android platfrom.

-For testing, use QPython or Kivy Launcher:
+For testing, use QPython or Kivy Launcher.

 ![start](https://github.com/yingshaoxo/SongRecorder/raw/master/screenshots/start.png "start")